RSM-git/rsm-git.github.io/content/network-analysis.md

 |:---------:|:---------:|:-----------------------------:|
 | $$0.460$$ | $$0.515$$ | $$\mathcal{N}(0.003, 0.004)$$ |

+The modularity of both the section and Louvain partitions are significantly better than a random partition of the graph, with the
+Louvain partition being slightly better than the section partition.

 ## **Reuters**

 Like with the New York Times graph authors with less than 5 articles written were removed, and articles that would have no or a single author were also removed.